dogweather/c3/_posts/2024-06-03-my-position-on-reunion-cannabis-amendment-6.markdown

 from hundreds of feet away.
 Also note that the message, "Mile High…" lacks the upscale subtlety of the other dispensaries.

+I'd like for Social Cannabis to show us how they'll meet the expectations they set.

 ----